Saddam Haftar

+Early life

+Saddam Haftar was born in Benghazi, Libya in 1991, the youngest of seven children of Libyan politician Khalifa Haftar.
+His mother raised Haftar and his brothers in Benghazi while his father lived in exile in the United States during the rule of Muammar Gaddafi.
+Not much is known about Haftar's upbringings, and he has no known secondary school qualifications.
+He is named after the former president of Iraq Saddam Hussein.

-Military
+Military career

 He has been commander of the Tariq Ben Zeyad Brigade since its emergence in 2016, which has been accused of crushing any opposition to his father's Libyan Arab Armed Forces and of terrorizing people by committing "unlawful killings, torture and other ill-treatment, enforced disappearance, rape and other sexual violence, and forced displacement — with no fear of consequences".
-He established the 106th Brigade as a pretorian guard to protect his father and keep tribal militias under LAAF control, and with this he succeeded in recapturing Benghazi in December 2017.
-In December 2016, Saddam Haftar appeared at a military ceremony in Jordan during the graduation of the students of the Military College, wearing a military uniform.
+He established the 106th Brigade as a praetorian guard to protect his father and keep tribal militias under LAAF control, and with this he succeeded in recapturing Benghazi in December 2017.
+In December 2016, Haftar appeared at a military ceremony in Jordan during the graduation of the students of the Military College, wearing a military uniform.
 He was granted the ranks of Major and then Lieutenant-Colonel in an exceptional promotion granted to him by the Speaker of the Libyan Parliament, Aguila Saleh.
 Shortly thereafter, Saddam Haftar was promoted to the rank of Colonel, surpassing Gaddafi himself.

-In December 2022, Saddam's Tariq Ben Zeyad Brigade was accused by the Amnesty International of committing war crimes.
+In December 2022, Hafter's Tariq Ben Zeyad Brigade was accused by the Amnesty International of "committing war crimes".

+By May 2023 he held the rank of Brigadier-General.

+In 2024, he held the position of Chief of Staff of the Land Forces, and was subsequently promoted to the rank of lieutenant general and appointed Deputy General Commander.

+In August 2025, Khalifa was appointed Deputy Commander-in-Chief of the Army.

+Allegations of human rights violations

+As commander of the Tariq Ben Zeyad Brigade, Haftar has been accused by international human rights organisations of overseeing and directing systematic abuses in areas controlled by the Libyan National Army.
+According to Amnesty International, the brigade under his leadership has committed “a catalogue of horrors,” including unlawful killings, torture and other ill-treatment, enforced disappearances, rape and other sexual violence, and forced displacement, primarily targeting critics, perceived opponents, and displaced families in eastern and southern Libya.

+Amnesty’s December 2022 briefing identified Haftar and the group's field commander Omar Imraj' as bearing command responsibility for crimes that may amount to war crimes under international law.
+The organisation urged Libyan authorities and international bodies to investigate the Tariq Ben Zeyad Brigade's operations, close its unofficial detention sites, and ensure accountability for those responsible.